webhintio/hint/packages/hint-doctype/README.md

 It checks that the DOCTYPE is in the first line.
-If there are lines preceeding the DOCTYPE, it checks that these lines consist of whitespaces only.
+If there are lines preceeding the DOCTYPE, it checks that these lines consist of whitespace only.
 This is important as some browsers, including versions of Internet Explorer prior to version 10, trigger quirks mode if a comment occurs before the DOCTYPE.